- Guildford Town Centre Transport Package

 - North side of the A25 Ladymead outside the Ladymead Retail Centre

-- South side of the A25 Parkway between Stoke Crossroads and Boxgrove Roundabout (UNDER CONSTRUCTION)
+- South side of the A25 Parkway between Stoke Crossroads and Boxgrove Roundabout (COMPLETE)

 As the scheme progresses, outline plans will be made available for download at the bottom of this page.